Technica-Corporation/ipls_anomaly_detection/README.md

-## Running the Demo
+## Demonstrating the Solution

-1. From ipls_anomaly_detection, navigate to demo_frontend on the Front-End Device
+1. From ipls_anomaly_detection, navigate to frontend on the Front-End Device

    ```bash
    sh run_docker.sh